hilbix/tinohtmlparse/README.md

 For easy checkout, I created a cvsimport of ekhtml on GitHub.
 Transition to GitHub still is incomplete, but it works as follows:

-Compile ekhtml:
+To compile tinohtmlparse:
+	make

+This now automatically compiles ekhtml.
+To do this manually:

 	git submodule update --init
 	cd ekhtml; ./autogen.sh; make
 	cd ..

-To compile tinohtmlparse:
-	make

-Note that tinolib is not strictly necessary to compile tinohtmlparse.
+Note that tinolib (subdir tino/) is not strictly necessary to compile tinohtmlparse.

 Usage: